 It is not scriptural to say we are justified by faith alone.
 It is only as faith is made perfect in works that we are redeemed.
 We think the Apostle Paul would give his Amen to this.

-Seest thou how faith wrought with his works, and by works was faith made perfect?
+Do you see that faith was working together with his works, and by works faith was made perfect?
 (James 2:22)

 Romans 10:9,10 is a passage used frequently to support the position that the Christian redemption consists primarily of belief and a spoken confession of faith.